Have you seen these rings?

 The great thing about creating scrapes on your land (beyond providing valuable habitat for your local wading birds) is that you can still keep sheep grazing on your land, and Species on the Edge might be able to pay for the work!
 Get in touch to find out more.

 In Shetland, we are supporting crofters to grow crops which benefit pollinators in the summer and farm birds, such as linties (twite), in the winter.
-We have developed a bird mix that is specially designed for Shetland and have already planted seven plots across four different crofts, a well as five plots on Fair Isle.
+We have developed a bird mix that is specially designed for Shetland and have already planted seven plots across four different crofts, as well as five plots on Fair Isle.
 Get in touch to get involved.

 Crucial to our work at Species on the Edge is learning as much as we can about our priority species, so that this information can then inform the action we take to support them.
 And you can help!
 We are providing free training so that people all over Shetland can help us learn more about the islands’ most vulnerable flora and fauna.
-If you are intersted in our team conducting surveys on your land, or you are intersted in learning how to do it yourself, get in touch.
+If you are interested in our team conducting surveys on your land, or you are interested in learning how to do it yourself, get in touch.

 Don’t think you have much wildlife on your land?
 We are more than happy to have a conversation with you about what you can do.